Depression And Intelligence: Exploring The Relationship Between Them

 Do you have symptoms of depression?

-Higher IQ
+Higher IQ & mental disorders

 Anyone, including highly intelligent people, can be diagnosed with depression, regardless of previous mental health and well-being.
 Some researchers believe that people with higher IQs may be more likely to develop mental health conditions like clinical depression, bipolar disorder, or anxiety disorders.

 In one longitudinal study published in the British Journal of Psychiatry, strong school performance was linked to nearly four times the average risk of developing bipolar disorder.
-In addition, research indicated that bipolar disorder might be up to four times more common in straight-A students with the grades well above the standard deviation of the mean.
+In addition, research indicated that bipolar disorder might be up to four times more common in straight-A students with grades well above the standard deviation of the mean.

-Dr. James MacCabe, the lead researcher at the Institute of Psychiatry at King's College, London, states, "We found that achieving an 'A' grade is associated with increased risk for bipolar disorder, particularly in humanities and to a lesser extent in science subjects."
+Dr. James MacCabe, the lead researcher at the Institute of Psychiatry at King's College, London, stated, "We found that achieving an 'A' grade is associated with increased risk for bipolar disorder, particularly in humanities and to a lesser extent in science subjects."

 In another study, mental illnesses, including depression, bipolar disorder, and anxiety disorders, and neurodivergent identities like attention-deficit hyperactivity disorder (ADHD) and autism were assessed.
 Their results suggest that a highly intelligent person with a high IQ has a higher risk of developing psychological disorders.
-Karpinski and colleagues call this positive association the hyper-brain and hyper-body theory.
+Karpinski and colleagues call this positive association the hyperbrain and hyperbody theory.
 This theory suggests that high intelligence is associated with psychological and physiological "overexcitabilities," or OEs.
 An OE is an unusually intense reaction to environmental stimuli.

-However, the advantages in the study dwindled for the most exceptionally gifted (having IQ scores above 140).
+However, the advantages in the study dwindled for the most exceptionally gifted (i.e., having IQ scores above 140).
 Ganry-Tardy explains that children with an IQ over 140 become insightful at a young age and their processing speed is faster than their peers and many adults.
 This high intelligence and insightfulness can bring about adult problems, such as being aware of the potential risk of failure or fear of not being accepted by other children, and being more aware of bad news in the world.
 This emotional awareness can immobilize children "to the point of emotional paralysis," says Ganry-Tardy.
 These situations may lead to depression for a child, teen, or adult.

-Counseling options
+Counseling options for depression

 It may seem confusing as to which theory is most plausible, and it is challenging to give a detailed description of how IQ impacts mental health as there are differing opinions on the topic.
-It is important to remember that even if there is a link between depression and intelligence, it is still only one risk factor and simply having a low or high IQ doesn’t mean that a person will experience a mental health condition like depression.
+It is important to remember that even if there is a link between depression and intelligence, there is still only one risk factor and simply having a low or high IQ doesn’t mean that a person will experience a mental health condition like depression.

 Regardless of the root causes of depression, it can be a debilitating health condition for anyone to experience, no matter their IQ.
 In addition, there are multiple types of intelligence, and someone with a low IQ may be intelligent in another area, such as emotions, art, or music.
 Regardless of your IQ, if you're experiencing depression, consider reaching out for support.